hadetan/interview-assistant/README.md

 No description yet;

 ### Status
-*Currently this is fully supported on windows only*
+*Currently this is fully supported on windows OS only*

 ## Prerequisites
 - Node.js 18+ (tested with v22.20.0) and npm 9+.